pookleblinky/lifescripts/readme.md

 I had originally envisioned simple decision scripts, some depending on the decisions of the last week.
 Drink some water?
 How many kettlebell swings should I do today? etc. For some reason I am now making an RPG.
-There's a statsheet and a skillsheet, and whether I refactor code is based on a sanity stat.
+There's a statsheet.
 I'm gonna go with the flow and see where it ends up.

 Check out index.md to see what I'm already working on.